-As long as product information is managed in discrete and disparate systems, companies face the risks of publishing inconsistent product documentation, delivering it late or incurring unnecessary costs across the publication cycle.
+As long as product information is managed in discrete and disparate systems, companies face the risk of publishing inconsistent product documentation, delivering it late or incurring unnecessary costs across the publications cycle.

 Shared environments that directly relate XML content instances to parts maximize their ability to re-use component designs and document topics.
-In these environments, information is created only once, at its source, and is re-used throughout the product lifecycle.
-The relationships between product parts and document content ensures the timely completion of critical-path documentation (which is dependent on engineering data flow) without imposing additional overhead that would otherwise arise from engineering and publications teams working in different systems.
+In these environments, information is created (i.e., entered) only once (at its source) and is re-used throughout the product lifecycle.
+The relationships between product parts and document content ensures the timely completion of critical path documentation (which is dependent on engineering data flow) without imposing additional overhead that would otherwise arise from engineering and publications teams working in different systems.

-With Teamcenter, the product definition is centrally managed by a repository that functions as the environment's authoritative information source.
-This central information source pertains to all product information regardless of which configurations or lifecycle states (for example, manufacturing or as-sold BOMs) are being referenced.
+Under Teamcenter, the product definition is centrally managed by a repository that functions as the environment's authoritative information source.
+This central information source pertains to all product information regardless what configurations or lifecycle states (manufacturing or as-sold BOMs) are being referenced.
 The environment's shared workflow and data management schemes facilitate the implementation of systematic and repeatable processes.

-By leveraging a PLM-driven environment, the Teamcenter technical publishing solution enables companies to manage their technical documentation in the same system they use to manage their product data.
-This Teamcenter solution supports multiple document type definition (DTD) and schema types, while providing modular options for specialized functionality required in the Darwin Information Typing Architecture (DITA) and S1000D standards.
+By leveraging a PLM-driven environment, Teamcenter's content management solution enables companies to manage their technical documentation in the same system they use to manage their product data.
+This Teamcenter solution supports all DTDs while providing modular options for specialized functionality required in the DITA and \$1000D standards.
+In addition, the ability to add direct relationships between product data and document content instances - and use dynamic drivers to update the latter based on changes to the former - is just around the corner.